Common Myths in Wisconsin's School Choice Programs

 Accreditation requires qualified teachers, an appropriate curriculum, accountable board governance; and a school environment conducive to learning.
 To date, DPI has removed 16 schools from the MPCP for failure to meet the accreditation requirements.Milwaukee Public Schools are not required to be accredited.

 S. 119.23(10)(a)8. enacted in 2011, allows DPI to bar school leaders from participating in a choice program for seven years if the school fails to meet the required accountability standards.
 The provision ensures that such school leaders cannot continue to participate by simply transferring to another school or by establishing a new one.
 In the first year the provision was implemented, DPI placed eight individuals on the disqualified persons list for the Milwaukee Parental Choice Program.
 Milwaukee Public Schools are not required to adhere to the Bad Actor Provision.

-2. Myth: Schools in the MPCP are not required to perform background checks.
+2. Myth: Schools in Wisconsin's school choice programs are not required to perform background checks.

 This is not true.

-Schools in the Milwaukee Parental Choice program perform background checks on teachers, administrators, other school employees, and volunteers.
+Schools in Wisconsin's school choice programs perform background checks on teachers, administrators, other school employees, and volunteers.
 The requirement is included in accreditation, pre-accreditation and insurance requirements.

 This document already has outlined accreditation and pre-accrediation requirements.
 In addition, DPI administrative rule PI 35 requires schools in the program to carry specific levels of liability insurance to participate in the program.